Daisy Myers: Later life

 William Myers accepted a job in Harrisburg, and the family later moved to York, Pennsylvania.
 According to Lynda Myers, Daisy and William's daughter, her parents did not dwell on the hardships faced in Levittown, and would instead praise the neighbors that helped them.
 William died at his home in York in 1987, at age 65.

 In 2005, Myers published the autobiography Sticks'N Stones: The Myers Family in Levittown.
-She was invited to the town for a public apology, where she planted a tree in front of Levittown city hall, which was affectionately called "Miss Daisy".
+She was invited to the town for a public apology, where she planted a tree in front of the Bristol Township Municipal Building, which was affectionately called "Miss Daisy" (the tree was later toppled by high winds in January 2017, with the township planting a replacement in the same place).
 She retired from the York City School District after thirty years of employment and was a district assistant for Congressman William F. Goodling.
 Among the organizations that Myers was involved with were Alpha Kappa Alpha sorority, the Crispus Attucks AARP Group, and Golden UU's; she was also once part of the local YWCA board.

-Daisy Myers died on December 5, 2011, in York, at age 86.
+Daisy Myers died on December 5, 2011, in York.
+She was buried in Susquehanna Memorial Gardens in York.
 The 2017 film Suburbicon, starring Matt Damon and directed by George Clooney, was inspired by the couple.